tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 - parameter added for a specific event in Nameless Analytics Client-side tracker tag
 - parameter added for a specific request in Nameless Analytics Server-side client tag

-#### Add current dataLayer state
-Add the current state of the dataLayer in dataLayer field in the payload.

 #### Add page status code
 Call the get_status_code() utility function and add page status code in event_data.page_status_code field in the payload.